JesseCook/Allay/Documentation/SprintFourReport.md

-Sprint Four Report
+# Sprint Three Report
-Allay
+## Allay
 Sprint Completed December 2nd, 2018

-Actions to Stop Doing
+### Actions to Stop Doing
-•	As a team we need to stop waiting so long to speak up when we are blocked because we are waiting for another member to finish their test. o	Sometimes it's not always clear which tasks rely on others being done, so if we find that we need another person's task to be completed to move forward we need to stop waiting so long to speak up.
-•	We need to stop relying on teammates to answer all questions that we might have. o	We are all new to this type of work, so instead of expecting our group members to fix our errors we should start researching how to fix it ourself.
+* As a team we need to be more thorough in checking our commits to the master branch, as this is our branch for the most current and completed version of our project.
+  * We not only need to pay more attention to detail in this matter, but also set up a proper testing environment that tests the integrity of the code we are committing to the master branch

+* As individual members of the team, it is our responsibility to seek out work instead of waiting for it to be assigned to us.
+  * As we all currently know, we are strapped for time each sprint, and every minute counts.
+Knowing this it is important to limit the idle time of each member.

-Actions to Start Doing
+### Actions to Start Doing
-•	We should start setting specific hours each day that we work on the project. o	This may be difficult due to our ever changing work loads, but we should try to block out certain hours each day to always work on the project.
+* We will be setting up a testing framework that integrates with github, CircleCI that we will use to implement continuous integration.
+  * This is imperative for our project since it will limit the time group members are running individual tests each time they wish to commit to the master branch, while not sacrificing attention to detail.

-•	Each of us should start picking up tasks that need to be done, even if they aren't assigned to us. o	Some people might have a lighter work load during a given sprint, and if that is the case they should pick up extra tasks even if they weren't originally assigned to them.
+* Each of us should start picking up tasks that need to be done, even if they aren't assigned to us.
+  * Some people might have a lighter work load during a given sprint, and if that is the case they should pick up extra tasks even if they weren't originally assigned to them.

-Actions to Keep Doing
+### Actions to Keep Doing

-•	We should keep up the effort that is being put forth. o	Relative to the first sprint, there is much more effort going in to the project by most all of the members.
+* We should keep up the effort that is being put forth.
+  * Relative to the first sprint, there is much more effort going in to the project by most all of the members.
 We should keep this up in future sprints.

-•	Overall communication has gotten much better, so we should keep this up. o	Although there is always room for improvement, we should at least continue communicating at the current level.
+* Overall communication has gotten much better, so we should keep this up.
+  * Although there is always room for improvement, we should at least continue communicating at the current level.

+ * We should continue our physical meetings, where our time spent seems to have the highest return on investment.
+  * These meetings are becoming more frequent as the quarter comes to a close, we must ensure that they are held as often as we have.

-Work Completed/Not Completed
+### Work Completed/Not Completed
-•	Work Completed
+* Work Completed
-o	Maintain login information in our database, so that the user can sign in and out. o	Create a list of symptoms in our database to populate a list for our user to pick from what they want to track. o	Set up base code that will be built on top of (with front end and back end communicating). o	Build main layout of app (color scheme, background). o	Build login UI component. o	Design component piece for symptom cards (i.e Depression, Anxiety, Sadness). o	Design component when user clicks on symptom to enter measurement. o	Design component for showing previous symptom measurements. o	Build register UI component.
+  * Add alert when user login fails
+  * Add an anxiety button that leads to the anxiety overview.
+  * Add a depression button that leads to the depression overview.
+  * Show password requirements when the user is signing up.
+  * Maintain user data so that their list does not disappear when they exit the app.
+  * For each item tracked, maintain a list of days.
+  * Button to add new day, leads to blank day log.
+  * Blank text box for user to enter how they are feeling.

-•	Work Not Completed
+* Work Not Completed
-o	Build password reset UI component. o	Build register UI component. o	Build symptom card UI component. o	Build symptom measurement input card. o	Build tracked symptom history log card. o	Connect measurement value entered by user and current date to database to be accessible for later retrieval. o	Resend email verifications( focus on UI component) Work Completion Rate
+  * A way to enter a value from 1-10 to rate how they are feeling on a given day.
+  * Submit button that adds a day log to the end of the selected illness (currently anxiety or depression)
+  * List of days previously added sorted in date format.

+### Work Completion Rate
-•	Stories Completed
+* Stories Completed
-o	As someone first coming to the webapp, I want an easy way to make a profile.
+  *
-•	Time Stats
+* Time Stats
-o	14 days in this sprint.
+  * 14 days in this sprint.
-o	42
+  * 42
-o	.5 User Stories/ Week
+  * 0 User Stories/ Week
-o	3 hours/day
+  * 3 hours/day